cheqd/learn/getting-set-up-on-cheqd/liquidity-pools/how-to-take-part-in-a-liquidity-pool.md

 At the time of writing **CHEQ** is currently only available for liquidity providing on the Osmosis DEX.

-The CHEQ token is available in two pools:&#x20;
+The CHEQ token is available in two pools:

 ### Pool #602: CHEQ / OSMO